 Small businesses with Product Inventory use the “Accrual Accounting Method” to record their Inventory Assets on their Balance Sheet.
 They may still use the “Cash Accounting Method” for everything else.
 If Product Inventory is required to account for your business Income, you must generally use the “Accrual Accounting Method” for Sales and Purchases.

-Unless you sell your Product Inventory, it is not Taxable.
 The value of your Inventory is calculated into your COGS (cost of goods sold) expense to determine the Taxable Profit on Inventory Sold.
 If Inventory is unlikely to be sold, it may be written off or written down in value.
-You can NEVER Depreciate Inventory, as it is Property that you are holding for Sale to your business customers.
+Inventory is Property Asset that you are holding for Sale to your business customers.

 If You Use a Cash Accounting Method for Your Income; you Must Use a Cash Accounting Method for Your Expenses

 Small businesses that use a “Cash Accounting Method” to calculate their business Income must also use this method to calculate their expenses.
 Businesses use the “Cash Accounting Method” to defer taxes until Income is received.
-Many of today’s small businesses choose to charge their customers for Products and Services sold at the time of Sale, regardless of whether the Product or Service has been delivered.
+Many of today’s small businesses choose to charge their customers for Products and Services sold at the time of Sale.

 Many of today’s small businesses pay for Goods and Services at the time of purchase.
 These purchases may be business operating expenses, or the cost of goods or services sold.
 It is less common these days for small businesses to pay vendor invoices at-a-later-date with payment terms.
 Even credit card charges come through bank feeds as “Cash Basis” expenses.
 Many of today’s business expenses are recorded in the same month they are incurred.